grnet/e-science/tests/README.md

 orka wrapper tests
 ------------------
-Tests to check orka wrapper are test_create_bare_vm.sh and test_in_bare_vm_orkaenv.
-The first creates and connects to a bare vm in~okeanos and the second needs to be run with bash inside the new vm to setup virtual environment orkaenv.
-After the second test orkaenv must be activated with
+The test for checking orka wrapper is the bash script test_create_bare_vm.sh.
+It creates and connects to a bare vm in ~okeanos and then it installs and setup all required software for orka wrapper to be functional.
+Afterwards, the user can ssh connect to the vm, run

     . ~/.virtualenvs/orkaenv/bin/activate

-and then orka commands can be run, e.g. orca -h.
-The bash scripts require manually adding the project id in which the vm will be created and the github repo which will be cloned.
+and then orka commands can be executed, e.g. orca -h.
+The bash script requires two arguments, the project id, in which the vm will be created, and the github repo which will be cloned.

+A user can check the existing projects and their respective ids with:

+    kamaki project list

+and run the bash script with

+        . test_create_bare_vm.sh <project_id> <git repo uri>